cameronmathis/SudokuSolver/README.md

 Where each coordinate represents a cell on the board.
 Empty cells should have 0s and numbered cells should have the appropriate number.
 All coordinates should be comma separated.
-The bottom left of the puzzle should be indexed at (1,1).
 Do not add blank lines at the start or end of file. <br/>
 An example of the top left grid of a puzzle can be found here: <br/>
 >5, 3, 0 <br/>